kevinniland/MD5-message-digest-algorithm/overview.md

 ### Time Complexity
 MD5 processes data in blocks of 512 bits, doing 4 rounds of some internal operation (sometimes it may add one more block to the data - "the message is padded so that its length is divisible by 512").
 So, if n is bytes, it does roundup(8*n/512) operations which is O(n) in Uniform Cost model (real memory hierarchy has nonuniform access cost for different layers/sizes) [[14]](https://stackoverflow.com/questions/43625569/time-complexity-of-md5).

+### Applications of MD5
+MD5 digests have been widely used in the software world to provide some assurance that a transferred file has arrived intact.
+For example, file servers often provide a pre-computed MD5 (known as md5sum) checksum for the files, so that a user can compare the checksum of the downloaded file to it.
+As discussed, it is easy to generate MD5 collisons so it's possible create a second file with the same checksum as the first, meaning this technique cannot protect against some forms of malicious tampering.

+### Can the MD5 hash be reversed?
+In general, hash functions are not reversible [[20]](https://www.johndcook.com/blog/2019/01/24/reversing-an-md5-hash/).
+MD5 is a 128-bit hash, and so it maps any string, no matter how long, into 128 bits.
+Given some context, however, it may be possible to reverse a hash.
+For example, if the context is a short, weak password, it is possible to determine the what text was hashed.
+If you hash the message "password", the hash of this will be 5f4dcc3b5aa765d61d8327deb882cf99.
+A web search for this will return approximately 21,000 results.
+One of the first results will return the original message, "password".
+While this is not a "true" reversal of the algorithm, this shows how cryptographically insecure the MD5 message-digest algorithm is and why it is not used as much anymore.

 ---

 ## Research, Project Overview, and Developer Diary